Contractors describe scant pre-launch testing of U.S. healthcare site

 "The Affordable Care Act is an enormous success with one obvious exception: it has a poorly designed website," said Representative Henry Waxman of California, the top Democrat on the Energy and Commerce Committee.

 But some Democrats also expressed disapproval.
-Representative Anna Eshoo of California said it was "a lame excuse" for contractors and the administration to say that high volumes of visitors were responsible for problems.
+Representative Anna Eshoo of California said it was "a lame excuse" for contractors and the administration to claim that high volumes of visitors were responsible for problems.

-"Taxpayers paid you a lot of money and you're essentially saying to us that everything's all right when it's not," Eshoo told the CGI executive Campbell after she assured lawmakers that the problems would be fixed in time for consumers to enroll for benefits beginning January 1.
+"Taxpayers paid you a lot of money and you're essentially saying to us that everything's alright when it's not," Eshoo told the CGI executive Campbell after she assured lawmakers that the problems would be fixed in time for consumers to enroll for benefits beginning January 1.

-"We anticipate that the system, as we have seen, is improving day over day," Campbell said at the hearing.
-CGI Federal is a unit of Canada's CGI Group Inc (GIBa.TO).
+"We anticipate that the system, as we have seen, is improving day over day ...," Campbell said at the hearing.
+CGI Federal is a unit of Canada's CGI Group Inc.

-The House oversight focus will switch next week to the administration as Sebelius appears before Upton's panel and her lieutenant, CMS Administrator Marilyn Tavenner, testifies before the House Ways and Means Committee.
-(Reporting by David Morgan and Susan Cornwell; Additional reporting by Susan Heavey and Lewis Krauskopf; Editing by Karey Van Hall, Grant McCool and Peter Cooney)
+(Reporting by David Morgan and Susan Cornwell; Additional reporting by Susan Heavey and Lewis Krauskopf; Editing by Karey Van Hall, Grant McCool and Eric Beech)